Psychologist (TV series): Special

-Due to the 40-episode limit on Chinese dramas announced by the National Radio and Television Administration, the series that was supposed to air with 48 episodes became 40 episodes.
-The remaining 8 episodes was renamed as He Dun's Happiness (贺顿的小可乐) and premiered on 23 November, 2022 on the series's first anniversary and finished its run on 8 December 2022.
+Due to the 40-episode limit on Chinese dramas announced by the National Radio and Television Administration, Psychologist which was supposed to air with 48 episodes became 40 episodes.
+The remaining 8 episodes was renamed as He Dun's Happiness (贺顿的小可乐) and premiered on 23 November 2022 on the series's first anniversary and finished its run on 8 December 2022.